In the contemporary world and in casual conversations, ‘ego’ is

 Intimacy vs. Isolation (Young Adulthood: 18-40 years)

-Youthful adults seek to form deep, meaningful connections while
+Youthful adults seek to form deep, meaningful connections while balancing

-balancing personal identity with emotional closeness.
-Effectively
+personal identity with emotional closeness.
+Effectively shaping close bonds

 -

-Generativity vs. Stagnation (Middle Adulthood: 40-65
+Generativity vs. Stagnation (Middle Adulthood: 40-65 years)

 This stage emphasises on contributing to the next generation through

 parenting, work, or community involvement.
-Achievement leads to feelings
+Achievement leads to feelings of

-contribution, leading to feelings of emptiness or dissatisfaction.
+leading to feelings of emptiness or dissatisfaction.

 -